ManuCanedo/kahlua-2021/README.md

 # Coach Me Bot

 <p align="justify">
 A lightweight local Twitch Bot written in C++.
 The behaviour of commands is defined in a lua script.
-This allows for easy expansion and customization.
+This allows for easy expansion and customization whithout the need to recompile.
+Commands can be implemented on live stream as soon as Twitch Chat request them.
 </p>

 ## Dependencies